-I'm often asked (And I wonder): Why don't the real experts in a subject appear until the page 4 or 5 de Google?
+I'm often asked (And I wonder): Why do real experts in a subject don't appear up to the page 4 Or 5 Google?

-This is the fourth of the trends I pointed out a few days ago in the post Trends: 2020 Personal Branding.
+This is the fourth of the trends I wrote down a few days ago in the post Trends 2020 in Personal Branding.

-- The first: The impulse of social conscience and personal brand
+- The first: The drive of social awareness and personal branding

-- The second: When facts are imposed on such
+- The second: When facts are imposed on the sayings

-- Third: From influencers to influentials (a substantial change)
+- The third: From influencers to influencers (substantial change)

 If you have a minute, I invite you to watch this video-summary: